puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 Puppet resources.
 It is structured as a JSON object, conforming to the [report wire format v5][reportv5].

+### "configure expiration", version 1 (experimental)

+The payload should be a JSON format command, conforming to the [configure_expiration wire format v1][expirev1], indicating whether or not facts should be expired for a given `certname`.

+> *Note*: this is an experimental command, which might be altered or
+> removed in a future release, and for the time being, PuppetDB
+> exports will not include this information.

 ## Examples using `curl`

 To post a `replace facts` command you can use the following curl command: